simonoche/raspi-cd/README.md

 | Disable autostart | `sudo systemctl disable raspicd-agent` |
 | Reload unit file | `sudo systemctl daemon-reload` |

-Stopping the agent with `systemctl stop` sends SIGTERM — the agent finishes any running task, notifies the server it is going offline, and exits cleanly.
+Stopping the agent with `systemctl stop` sends SIGTERM — the agent sends a WebSocket close frame, finishes any running task, and exits cleanly.
+The server marks it offline immediately.

-The agent connects on startup and maintains a persistent long-poll connection — tasks are delivered in milliseconds.
+The agent connects on startup and holds a persistent **WebSocket** connection — tasks are pushed by the server and received in milliseconds.
 If the connection drops the agent reconnects automatically using exponential backoff (1s, 2s, 4s … up to `RASPICD_POLL_INTERVAL`, default 60s) with ±25% jitter to avoid thundering herds.
-When stopped gracefully (e.g. `systemctl stop` or CTRL+C), the agent notifies the server immediately and its status switches to offline.
+Any tasks created while the agent was offline are flushed to it as soon as it reconnects.

 ### Set up scripts